MIDFIELDR/midfieldr/README.md

 ## Overview

-Provides tools in for working with undergraduate, longitudinal, student-level records (registrar’s data) in R.
+Provides tools in 'R' for working with undergraduate, longitudinal, student-level records modeled on the MIDFIELD database.

 - `select_basic_cols()` chooses columns required by midfieldr functions.